 In This Guide:

+While standard car insurance policies last for a year, it is possible to get cover for up to 28 days at a time.
 1 month car insurance provides a flexible cover option for people who may need insurance at short notice or for a short period of time, such as in an emergency, for a holiday or a weekend away.

-Do I need 1 month car insurance?
+Do I need one month car insurance?

 - Lending out your car – if you want to lend your car to a friend or family member for less than 28 days.